-This Creamy Chicken Enchilada Casserole recipe is to die for!
-Delicious shredded chicken smothered in an utterly creamy sauce made out of sour cream and one more delicious ingredient!
+This Creamy Chicken Enchilada Casserole recipe is incredibly delicious!
+Shredded chicken smothered in an utterly creamy sauce made with sour cream and one more delicious secret ingredient!

 Why It's Yummy

-- Easy weeknight meal - Everyone needs a great chicken enchilada casserole recipe up in their sleeve to cook during busy weeknights (Or at least one favorite Mexican food recipe).
-And I think I decided on mine!
-You guys, With a thick, rich, and full of flavor sauce, this casserole is a winner chicken dinner!
+- Easy homemade enchilada recipe - Everyone needs a great chicken casserole recipe up in their sleeve to cook during busy weeknights (or at least one cheesy Mexican recipe).
+It has everything a great casserole for a crowd should have: thick and rich homemade cream of chicken soup sauce, shredded chicken (or use any leftover chicken), and plenty of toppings.

-- No special Enchilada sauce is needed!
-The best part, you don't need it because this recipe is for easy chicken enchiladas and its made with a 10-minute Gluten Free Cream of Chicken Soup (can be made ''with gluten'' too!).
+- No special ingredients or Enchilada sauce needed!
+The best part is that you don't need it because this recipe is for easy chicken enchiladas and it's made with a 10-minute Gluten Free Cream of Chicken Soup (can be made ''with gluten'' too!).
 Homemade and healthy but If you want your dinner even faster, go for the store-bought cream of chicken (not recommended as high in sodium and plenty of other things!).

-- No mess and tortilla rolling!
+- Layered chicken enchilada casserole - No mess and tortilla rolling!
 Whenever you are craving enchiladas and too lazy to fill and roll all of the tortillas, then this is your quick fix!
 Instead of the hassle, tortillas are layered between the creamy sauce, chicken, and lots of cheese.
-Quick, easy and cheesy!
+Quick, easy, and cheesy!

-- Cooked Chicken - for a quick solution, start with rotisserie chicken, leftover chicken from last night dinner, or slow cooker chicken with or without spices.
-If you have more time, boil or bake in the oven boneless skinless chicken breast or chicken thighs.
-Shred or dice them into small pieces.
+- Cooked Shredded Chicken - for a quick solution, start with rotisserie chicken, leftover chicken from last night's dinner, or slow cooker chicken with or without spices.
+If you have more time, use fresh chicken breasts or chicken thighs.
+Boil or bake these in the oven until cooked through.
+The chicken is ready when a kitchen thermometer inserted into the thickest part of the chicken registers 165 degrees Fahrenheit.
+Shred or dice cooked chicken into small pieces.

-- Soft Flour Tortillas - both gluten-free (or non gluten-free popular brands) or corn tortillas.
-About 4 inch (10cm) diameter.
+- Soft Flour Tortillas - both gluten-free (or non-gluten-free popular brands) or use corn tortillas.
+About 4 inches (10cm) in diameter.
 Get mini-size tortillas or cut the desired size yourself from a larger tortilla.
+Previously for larger tortillas, I've also cut these in half, smaller irregular parts or triangles.

-- Amazing Sour Cream Sauce with Homemade Gluten Free Cream of Chicken Soup - The sauce is made with Gluten Free Cream Of Chicken Soup, BUT it doesn't mean you can't mix things up.
-Add few tablespoons of Red Enchilada sauce to the mix or use green chili enchilada sauce entirely instead (the last one goes very well with chicken).
+- Easy Sour Cream Sauce with Homemade Gluten Free Cream of Chicken Soup - The sauce is made with Gluten Free Cream Of Chicken Soup, BUT it doesn't mean you can't mix things up.
+Add few tablespoons of Red Enchilada sauce to the mix or use green enchilada sauce, green salsa instead (the last one goes very well with chicken).

-- Cheddar Cheese - use a Mexican cheese blend or combine 2-3 cheeses of your choice like Cheddar, Mozzarella, Monterey Jack cheese for example.
+- Cheddar Cheese - use a Mexican cheese blend or combine 2-3 cheeses of your choice like Cheddar, Colby or Pepper Jack, Mozzarella, and Monterey Jack cheese for example.

 - Jalapenos - traditionally a white chicken enchilada is made with fresh or pickled green chilies.
 The flavor is somewhat similar in both of these, so you can easily substitute jalapenos with chilis.

+Prep.
 Grease a 9x13 inch baking dish with butter.
+You can also use a large dutch oven skillet here.

 The sauce should be thick but still spreadable between the layers.
 Depending on the thickness of the cream of chicken soup you might need to add more milk.